 Parents/Guardians are welcome and encouraged to visit their child's/children's classroom any time after the first and prior to the last week of school.
-Prior to visiting the classroom, parents/guardians must notify the office and be issued a visitor's tag.
-(Visitors who do not may be asked to leave.)
-Parents/guardians may visit any day with the exception that when a class is involved in an activity, such as the administration of standardized examinations, when the nature of that activity is such that the presence of any adult in the classroom, other than the teacher, will be inherently disruptive.
-Parents are required to consult with teachers prior to the visit.
+Parents are expected to consult with teachers 24 hours prior to the visit.
+Prior to visiting the classroom, parents/guardians must check in at the office and show an ID which will generate a picture badge for each visitor.
+(Visitors who do not present an ID may be asked to leave.)
+Parents/guardians may visit any day with the exception of when a class is involved in an activity, such as the administration of standardized examinations or when the nature of that activity is such that the presence of any adult in the classroom, other than the teacher, will be inherently disruptive.
 On such occasions, the teacher or principal shall advise the parent of the special situation and shall, at the time, arrange for a visitation at a later date.
-Parents/Guardians are not to bring younger children along during the visit.
+Parents/Guardians are not to bring younger brothers and sisters along during classroom visits.
 Please remember that school is our work environment, and extended visits will not be approved.

-When a parent/guardian arrives at school for the purpose of visiting a classroom, or for any other purpose, he or she shall first stop at the office.
-The principal or designee shall accompany the parent/guardian to the classroom involved.
 While visiting a classroom, a parent/guardian must not interrupt the class in any way.
 If the parent/guardian desires to ask questions or to confer with the teacher, he or she must make arrangements for a conference with the teacher upon leaving the classroom or contact the teacher at a later time for an appointment.